kmskillings/breakout/documentation.md

 - The "VGA Controller" is responsible for producing the VGA signal output to an attached (off-board) VGA display.
 The VGA controller produces the VGA signal to reflect the game state, as provided by the Game Controller.
+The VGA Controller also is responsible for detecting pixel-perfect collisions between the ball and the walls, bricks, and paddle.
+Collisions are detected during the VGA raster scan and relayed to the Game Controller.

 - The "Game Controller" is responsible for calculating and updating the game state.
 The Game Controller considers input recieved from the user buttons and